 Just off the A6 freeway, Galicia's oldest provincial capital is most notable for its 2-km (1½-mile) Roman wall.
 These beautifully preserved ramparts completely surround the streets of the old town.
 The walkway on top has good views.
-The baroque Ayuntamiento has a magnificent rococo facade overlooking the tree-lined Praza Maior (Plaza Mayor).
-There's a good view of the Río Miño Valley from the Parque Rosalía de Castro, outside the Roman walls near the cathedral, which is a mixture of Romanesque, Gothic, baroque, and neoclassical styles.
+The baroque ayuntamiento (town hall) has a magnificent rococo facade overlooking the tree-lined Praza Maior (Plaza Mayor).
+There's a good view of the Río Miño valley from the Parque Rosalía de Castro, outside the Roman walls near the cathedral, which is a mixture of Romanesque, Gothic, baroque, and neoclassical styles.

 Elsewhere In Galicia and Asturias

 One of Spain’s busiest ports, A Coruña is often (mistakenly) overlooked by travelers.
 While the weather can be fierce, wet, and windy, it does give...

 - 12 Things To Do

 At the southern end of the AP9 freeway and the Ría de Vigo, Baiona (Bayona in Castilian) is a summer haunt of affluent gallegos.
 When...